 Eat yogurt and other probiotic foods

 Yogurt is easy to eat and enjoy for most people.
-Though be sure you’re buying the kind that has live bacteria cultures in it.
-In your mouth and the rest of your digestive system you have good bacteria and bad bacteria.
-You want that good bacteria to be plentiful because it helps digestion and immunity.
+Though be sure you’re buying the kind that has live germs cultures in it.
+In your mouth and the rest of your digestive system you have good germs and bad germs.
+You want that good germs to be plentiful because it helps digestion and immunity.

 Not a fan of yogurt or living dairy-free?
 You can choose other fermented foods that will do the trick too.
 Fermented foods also have natural probiotics in them.
 Sauerkraut, kimchi, kombucha, and kefir are all ideal to try.
 If you still can’t stand any of these options, you should talk to your doctor about a probiotics supplement to help get your mouth and gut in check.